aj-archipelago/cortex/helper-apps/cortex-file-handler/INTERFACE.md

   - For requestId deletion: Array of deleted file URLs
   - For hash deletion: Object containing deletion details with hash, filename, and deletion results

-### SET RETENTION (POST/PUT)

-- **Purpose**: Set the retention tag for a file (temporary or permanent)
-- **Parameters** (can be in query string or request body):
-  - `hash` (required): Hash of the file
-  - `retention` (required): Retention value - either `'temporary'` or `'permanent'`
-  - `contextId` (optional): Context identifier for per-user/per-context file scoping
-  - `setRetention` (optional): Set to `true` to trigger operation, or use `operation=setRetention` in query string
-- **Behavior**:
-  - Updates the blob index tag to the specified retention value
-  - No file copying is performed - the file stays in the same location
-  - Updates Redis map with new information including shortLivedUrl
-  - Also updates converted file tags if they exist
-  - Preserves file metadata (filename, hash, etc.)
-  - Generates new shortLivedUrl for the file
-- **Response**: Object containing:
-  - `hash`: File hash
-  - `filename`: Original filename
-  - `retention`: The retention value that was set
-  - `url`: Primary storage URL (same as before, file location unchanged)
-  - `shortLivedUrl`: New short-lived URL (5-minute expiration)
-  - `gcs`: GCS URL (if GCS is configured, unchanged)
-  - `converted`: Converted file info (if applicable)
-  - `message`: Success message
-- **Note**:
-  - This is a simple tag update operation - no file copying occurs
-  - The file URL remains the same, only the blob index tag changes
-  - This operation is fast and idempotent
-  - Both the original file and any converted versions have their tags updated
-  - No locking is required since it's just a tag update

 ## Storage Configuration

 - **Azure**: Enabled if `AZURE_STORAGE_CONNECTION_STRING` is set